HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories - this script counts directories and subdirectories in the cwd 12-newest_files - this script displays the 10 newest files in the directory 13-unique - this script takes a list of words as input and prints only words that appear exactly once
+11-directories - this script counts directories and subdirectories in the cwd 12-newest_files - this script displays the 10 newest files in the directory 13-unique - this script takes a list of words as input and prints only words that appear exactly once 14-findthatword - this script searches for the pattern "root" in /etc/passwd